MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 Your Surface Hub 3 is configured with two distinct Windows profiles, each serving a specific purpose:

-1. **Skype profile (Kiosk mode)**
+### Skype profile

-    - **Function:** This profile automatically logs in at boot.
-It operates in a custom kiosk mode, where the Microsoft Teams Rooms (MTR) application is the only user-accessible feature for non-administrators.
-Although commonly mistaken as the "platform" or "OS," it is essentially an app running in kiosk mode.
+This profile automatically logs in when you start Surface Hub 3.
+It operates in a custom kiosk mode, where the Microsoft Teams Rooms application is the only user-accessible feature for non-admins.
+There is no password for this account.
+If prompted for a password when switching between Windows accounts, press **Enter.**

-    - **Password:** There is no password for this account.
-If prompted for a password when switching between Windows accounts, simply press **Enter.**
+### Administrator profile

-2. **Administrator profile**
+To access the Admin account, login with the default password.

-There are several ways to access the Admin account:
+1. Start Surface Hub 3, connect a keyboard and press the **Windows** key five times to reach the Windows login screen.

-- **Method 1:** While in the MTR app/home screen, connect a keyboard and press the Windows key five times to reach the Windows login screen.
-The Admin account is usually located in the bottom left.
-Select it and enter the password **sfb** when prompted.
-This method keeps the Skype user/MTR app session active, which is necessary for certain administrative tasks.
+2. Select **Administrator** and enter the password **sfb**.
+This method keeps the Skype user/Microsoft Teams Rooms app session active, which is needed for some admin tasks.

-- **Method 2:** In the MTR app, select **...** on the home screen, then **Settings.** Use your admin credentials (username: admin, password: sfb), and navigate to **Windows Settings** in the left panel.
-This action takes you to the Windows login screen, logging you out of the Skype user/MTR app session.
+   > [!TIP]

-- **Method 3:** If the Admin account isn't visible and you see an **other user** login prompt, use the login credential **.\admin** to direct the login to the Administrator account and enter the password.
+   > It's highly recommended to change the default admin password from sfb to a secure password with letters, numbers, and symbols.
+To learn more, see [Surface Hub 3 security best practices](surface-hub-3-security.md)

-### Using Administrator Windows account
+### Windows admin account functionality

 Once logged into the Administrator Windows account, you have access to standard Windows functionalities.
 This includes joining Wi-Fi networks, configuring Bluetooth audio devices, and running Hub-specific applications like the Surface App or Surface Hub Hardware Diagnostic tool.